1817 is a board-game that belongs to the family of 18xx games, most of which are based on an economic

 minimum initial investment for a company at $110 (which will start it at $55/share and allow it to take 2

-loans + the initial withhold), you want to start SR1 with $330 in cash (adjusted accordingly for the number
+loans + the initial withhold), you want to start SR1 with $330 in bidding power.
+Note that this value would be adjusted accordingly for the number

-of players).
-Note that as the rules suggest, the privates really are only worth about ¾ of their
+of players and this guide assumes a 4-player game where each player starts with $315 initial cash.
+Also it is very important to note that as the rules suggest, the privates really are only worth about ¾ of their

-value.
-Thus bidding on fair value on a couple of small privates seems to be the best strategy.
+Thus, bidding fair value for private companies seems to be the best strategy.
+Synergy with the

 privates also matters.
 Mountain engineering with a coal or two and the Pittsburgh tile lay is a winning